A classical groupoid model for quantum networks: Foundations

 Here $g.s.h \in S_{a,b}$ denotes the action on $s$ by $g$ on the left and $h$ on the right; since these actions commute, this is well-defined.
-Note the requirement that these left- and right-actions are free, which is important to guarantee that our constructions are well-defined.
+Note the requirement that these left- and right-actions are free, which is important for guaranteeing that our constructions are well-defined.
 In the main part of this paper we will work with these structures informally; we give a formal 2\-categorical analysis in~\autoref{sec:bicategories}.

 \begin{definition} For an equivariant span $\sigma: S \hTo T$, we define its \textit{dagger} $\sigma ^\dag: T \hTo S$ as the converse: $\sigma^\dag_{a,b}(t,s) := \sigma_{a,b}(s,t)$. \end{definition}

 \firstparagraph{Graphical calculus.} We use a 2\-dimensional graphical calculus (see \autoref{fig:graphicalcalculusexample}(a)) to denote a 2\-morphism $\sigma$ in \GAf.
 This is the standard graphical calculus for 2\-categories~\cite{Selinger:2010}: objects \cat G, \cat H label the regions, morphisms $S,T: \cat G \hto \cat H$ label the wires, and 2\-morphisms $\sigma: S \hTo T$ label the vertices.
 We often drop the labels; also, white regions will always correspond to the trivial groupoid \cat 1 with one morphism.